greensleeves8/Final_Project_Baseball/README.md

   * ![2022_Pitching_Ballot](https://github.com/greensleeves8/Final_Project_Baseball/blob/main/Machine_Learning_Models/Viz_Resources/Pitching_HOF_2022_Results.png)
 * Additional filtering of the results was added to more easily view how a player's inducted status compared to the model's predictions (this was helpful in analyzing future contenders for the Baseball Hall of Fame and past players that were not inducted into the Hall of Fame).

 Overall the model's results, though not perfect, did shed light on potential future inductees and other members of baseball history that should be in the Baseball Hall of Fame.
-The model predicted players like Barry Bonds and Alex Rodriguez, who are currently considered major contirbutors to baseball, to be inductees into the Hall of Fame.
+The model predicted players like Barry Bonds and Alex Rodriguez, who are currently considered major contributors to baseball, to be inductees into the Hall of Fame.
 Additionally, Tommy Corcoran and Steve Brodie, are players with stats that would make them contenders for a place in the Baseball Hall of Fame (based on the model), but were not inducted.
 Various reasons such as competition with better players' stats of the same era and their contributions to baseball as a sport- which is not measured within the dataset used in this study, most likely impacted their ability to be inducted into the Baseball Hall of Fame.

 ## Visualizations :camera:
 Visualizations were created in Tableau to demonstrate how rare it is to be inducted to the Baseball Hall of Fame, and how it has become even more difficult to be competitive over time.
 A snapshot of these visualizations will be shown on the web app.